PlayboyPrime/WelcomeImage/Explanations.md

 ## Send a Message or Embed (not both) when someone joins.

-## Variables you can use in Message.Messagee & Embed(title, author & description) & ImageText.Text:
+## Variables you can use in Message.Message & Embed(title, author & description) & ImageText.Text:

 |Variable|Replacement|
 |--------|-----------|